DoctorMcKay/node-steam-session/README.md

 ### remoteInteraction

 This event is emitted when Steam reports a "remote interaction" via [polling](#polling).
 This is observed to happen when the approval prompt is viewed in the Steam mobile app for the `DeviceConfirmation` guard.
+For a [QR login](#startwithqrdetails), this would be after you scan the code, but before you tap approve or deny.

 ### authenticated